vilnius/tvarkau-vilniu-ms/README.md

 ## Contribute

 - Join us on Slack `#tvarkau-vilniu`!
-To join you will need to request an invitation at http://codeforvilnius.lt/ or by creating an issue here.
+For an automated invitation click the big Slack button at http://codeforvilnius.lt
 - Feel free to create pull requests or issues
 - Contribution guide coming soon ;)